 Health Savings Account (HSA)

-A Health Savings Account (HSA) is a tax-favored trust or custodial account that earns you interest.
+A Health Savings Account (HSA) is a tax-favored account that earns you interest.
 The HSA combines tax-free savings for qualified medical expenses, and is allowed when paired with a qualified High Deductible Health Plan (HDHP).

 For more information about the HSA offered to GPISD employee please visit the link below.